Blood from someone else that matches yours, usually from a volunteer blood donor. Also referred to as homologous blood.

-Abnormally low number of red blood cells in the circulation of the body, threatening adequate oxygen delivery to the tissues, especially under stress or exercise.
+Low number of red blood cells in the circulation of the body; may effect adequate oxygen delivery to the tissues, especially under stress or exercise.

 Proteins that react with molecules on cells foreign to the body and try to remove them.

-A substance that prevents the clotting or thickening of blood.
+A substance that prevents the clotting of blood.